 The global ballistic protective equipment market size was valued at USD 3.87 billion in 2015.
 The industry is anticipated to witness sustainable growth over the forecast period on account of growing internal as well as external security threats as a consequence of conflicts between nations along with rising warfare situations.
-Growing national anti-terrorist attack preparedness in most of the economies have also dramatically impacted sales of armor wear globally.
+Growing national anti-terrorist attack preparedness in most of the economies has also dramatically impacted sales of armor wear globally.

 North America remained a dominant consumer of armor wear globally with the U.S. being the frontrunner over the past decade.
-Active involvement of the U.S. military in the Middle Eastern conflicts coupled with threats of fatal attacks from various terrorist organization over the past few years has fueled the North America ballistic wear market growth.
+Active involvement of the U.S. military in the Middle Eastern conflicts coupled with threats of fatal attacks from various terrorist organizations over the past few years has fueled the North America ballistic wear market growth.
 Increasing pressure on the U.S. federal government to sustain itself as a military superpower is also projected to drive the regional industry.

 U.S. ballistic protective equipment market by material, 2014 - 2025 (USD Million)

 Increasing need for innovative devices and gadgets on account of technological advancement is also anticipated to increase the product demand over the forecast period.
 The high cost associated with protective equipment is projected to hamper the industry growth over the projected period.